center>ON THIS PAGE

 The Wheaten with Children?

-The caution remains that an adult should always be close by and watchful when dogs and children are together.
+The caution remains that an adult should always be close by and watchful when dogs and children are playing together.

 Seniors or Less Active Families?